suffer-sami/habitica-task-youtube-vid/README.md

 > [!IMPORTANT]
 > [Habitica](https://habitica.com) is a productivity app that gamifies your tasks and habits.
 By turning your daily goals into a game, Habitica helps you stay motivated and productive.
 You can earn rewards and level up by completing tasks and building good habits.

+When you complete the specified Habitica task, the script will send you a YouTube video as a reward.
+This integration utilizes webhooks, a containerized Flask server to process tasks and retrieve videos, and the Twilio WhatsApp API to send the message.

+## Demo

 > [!NOTE]
 > ***Why Develop This?***  - I’m into a YouTube channel that posts daily, but I’ve set up a system that keeps me off my computer from 10 p.m. to 6 a.m.
 Since I can't access my computer during these hours, I developed a way to automatically send myself the video on WhatsApp as a reward for completing the task on Habitica like going for a walk.
 >